 (Dokumen umum; abstrak skripsi mahasiswa)

 This research has as its background the fact that UNWIR Indramayu lecturers have not yet performed optimally to serve the public.
 This is believed to correlate with variables of leadership style and working motivation that may influence the lecturers’ working performance.

 This research seeks to analyze the influence of variables of rector’s leadership style and working motivation on UNWIR Indramayu lectuers’ working performance.
 Based on this, the hypothesis proposed is that “rector’s leadership style and working motivation have a significant influence on UNWIR Indramayu lecturers’ working performance.”

 The testing result shows that rector’s leadership style and working motivation simultaneously influence UNWIR Indramayu lecturers’ working performance, this indicated by a determination coefficient of 58.8%.
 Partial testing indicates that lecturers’ working performance is determined 33.5% by rector’s leadership style and 49.1% by rector’s working motivation.
 In addition, there is found another variable that influences lecturers’ working performance by 64.2%.
 Thus the proposed hypothesis is proven empirically.
-Dwelling on the research findings, the recommendations proposed are: rector should always monitor lecturers’ working performance, respond to critical situation, have a flexible personality, raise lecturers’ salary making use of students’ tuition fee and Indramayu regional government financial aids, and improve lecturers’ quality by sending them to higher educational institutions for further studies.
+Dwelling on the research findings, the recommendations proposed are: rector should always monitor lecturers’ working performance, respond to critical situations, have a flexible personality, raise lecturers’ salaries making use of students’ tuition fees and Indramayu regional government financial aids, and improve lecturers’ quality by sending them to higher educational institutions for further studies.